- Home

 Silicone

-Silicone insulation is extremely heat-resistant, flame-retardant, and can be used in operating temperatures up to +180° Celsius.
-Silicone is moderately abrasion-resistant and extremely flexible.
-Other benefits of silicone insulation include a long storage life and good bonding properties; two features which are commonly required for many electrical applications.
+Siliconeinsulation is extremely heat-resistant and flame-retardant and can be used in operating temperatures up to +180° Celsius.
+It is also moderately abrasion-resistant and extremely flexible.
+Other benefits of silicone insulation include a long storage life and good bonding properties, which are commonly required for many electrical applications.

 Fiberglass